jupyterhub/zero-to-jupyterhub-k8s/doc/source/tools.rst

 service that you want to run, which makes things easier to manage and keeps things more stable.

-For more information about pods, see the `Kubernetes Documentation <https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/>`_.
+For more information about pods, see the
+`Kubernetes documentation about pods <https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/>`_.

 Deployments
 ***********